estruyf/vscode-front-matter/README.md

 ## Available commands

+**Front Matter: Initialize project**

+This command will initialize the project with a template folder and an article template.
+It makes it easier to get you started with the extension and creating your content.

 **Front Matter: Create content**

 With this command, you can easily create content in your project within the registered folders and provided templates.